For Receiving Facilities

 II.
 Compliance/Submission Questions:

-The Baker Act specifies that receiving facilities must mail Baker Act forms to DCF within one working day.
+The Baker Act specifies that receiving facilities must submit Baker Act forms to DCF within five working days.

-If there are two different Baker Act forms for one admission, should the provider send both forms to the Baker Act Reporting Center?
+If there are two different Baker Act forms for one admission, which one should I submit?

 III.
 Best Practices Questions: